timductive/tims/_pages/about.md

 Currently managing the Kibana Analyst Experience team.
 Responsible for your favorite open source Analytics tools like Discover, Dashboard, Lens and Maps.

-## Board Member | Subscription Box Kids, Remote
+## Co-founder | Subscription Box Kids, Austin, Tx
-March 2016 - PRESENT
+March 2016 - August 2023

 Kid subscription boxes to inspire a love of reading, math, science, and more!
 Delivered monthly.
 We believe that all children are capable of reaching their full potential when given the proper tools and opportunities.

+*Acquired August 2023.*

 ## Head of Engineering | New Knowledge, Austin, Tx
 October 2018 - April 2019